arfc/rollo/docs/source/usersguide/index.rst

    * - -c
      - name of checkpoint file
      - no
+   * - -v
+     - turns on verbose output (only include the flag)
+     - no

 The checkpoint file holds the results from the ROLLO simulation and also acts as a restart file.
 Thus, if a ROLLO simulation ends prematurely, the checkpoint